 Below you can indicate which competences where/are used and where you put yourself on the comfort zone scale.
 Write down the competence and put a red dot on the scale where you would position yourself when confronted with the competence for the first time.
 When you are confronted with the same competence for the second time you will do the same using a green dot and see the progress.

-First time confronted with competence
+- First time confronted with competence - Second time confronted with competence